yuvrajsinghrana2709-arch/NCBI-blast-project/README.md

 No significant gaps or mismatches

-#Conclusion:
+# Conclusion:

 Yes, the alignment confirms that the query sequence matches the identified viral genome.

-#Biological Function
+# Biological Function

 The identified sequence is part of the Ebola virus genome, which is responsible for viral replication and infection in human hosts.
 Ebola virus causes severe viral hemorrhagic fever in humans.

-#Classification & Interpretation
+# Classification and Interpretation

 Sequence type: Gene (viral DNA)